intel/pailliercryptolib_python/README.md

 The Python extension package allows ease of use of the C++ backend library.
 The extension provides seamless conversion from Python integer and floating point objects, which are theoretically infinite precision limited by memory size, to C++ [BigNumber type](https://www.intel.com/content/www/us/en/develop/documentation/ipp-crypto-reference/top/public-key-cryptography-functions/big-number-arithmetic.html).
 It also allows easier handling of arrays in ```numpy.ndarray``` or ```list``` format, for encryption, decryption and HE computations.

 ## Installing the package
-### Requirements
+### Prerequisites
-In order to install and use the extension package, the system must support the AVX512IFMA instruction set, which is enabled in Intel Icelake or higher generation CPUs and runs on ```Python>=3.6.9```.
+For best performance, especially due to the multi-buffer modular exponentiation function, the Python extension is to be used on AVX512IFMA enabled systems, as listed below in Intel CPU codenames:
+- Intel Cannon Lake
+- Intel Ice Lake

+The extension module can be used without AVX512IFMA - if the instruction set is not detected on the system, it will automatically switch to non multi-buffer modular exponentiation.

+The following operating systems have been tested and deemed to be fully functional.

+- Ubuntu 18.04 and higher
+- Red Hat Enterprise Linux 8.1 and higher

+We will keep working on adding more supported operating systems.

 ### Dependencies
 Must have dependencies include: